-In a prior blog on millennials and estate planning, I discussed its importance for the younger generation and the unintended consequences that can result from failing to have proper planning in place.
-In today’s blog, I hope to take that notion a step further by discussing family law implications that should be considered by millennials as they progress through relationships, living situations, and even marriage.
+In a prior blog on millennials and estate planning, we discussed its importance for the younger generation and the unintended consequences that can result from failing to have proper planning in place.
+In today’s blog, we hope to take that notion a step further by discussing family law implications that should be considered by millennials as they progress through relationships, living situations, and even marriage.

 Before marrying or cohabitating with a spouse or partner, it is important to assess the legal implications of this important step.
 The first consideration is to understand the difference in legal rights that arise between being in a common law relationship and being legally married.
 With 53 per cent of Canadian adults feeling marriage is unnecessary (including millennials who are moving further away from the marriage trajectory), a common misconception is that a common law partner has the same rights and legal standing as a married spouse.